analogdevicesinc/VSCode-Maxim/userguide.md

 <hr>

 ### 4 - Open the Example Project
-First, we'll open up the example project to see how it works.
+First, we'll open the example project to see how it works.

 Launch VS Code, and then select `File > Open Folder`.